rgknow/NanoBot/README.md

 ### [Artifacts Support][docs-feat-artifacts]

-Experience the power of Claude Artifacts, now integrated into LobeChat.
-This revolutionary feature expands the boundaries of AI-human interaction, enabling real-time creation and visualization of diverse content formats.
+Experience the power of Claude Artifacts, now integrated into NanoBot with educational safety guardrails.
+This revolutionary feature expands the boundaries of educational AI interaction, enabling safe real-time creation and visualization of diverse educational content formats.

 Create and visualize with unprecedented flexibility: